fogame234/thefogameproject/README.md

 ### ToDos/Planned Features

 * Mobile viewing enhancements
-* Move social icons out of menu to below description
+* Move social icons out of menu to below description on mobile

 ### Copyright and license